fac-23/be-kind_re-mind/report.md

 # Introduction
 What are you building?

+An app to remind users to take their medication, that encourages users to meet their medication goals and take their medication consistently

 Why are you building it?
+To have a positive impact on people's health, automate their current solution and prevent them missing medication from a changed routine

 ## Project scope
 What are you not building?
+Not building a full health with other things such as appointments, therapy, surgergy etc.

 How did you decide what features were important?
+We focused just on what was needed to remind the users about their medications

 ## Project plan
 How are you going to structure your sprints?